hugovelasquez/travel-app/README.md

 - SQLite

 ## To Do:
-1. Add a loading bar when importing and exporting csv files (loading bar, success, and failure message)
 1. Calculate DB statistics just once in TripStatisticsFragment and pass it on to Chart Fragments
 1. When returning to TripListView -> have year extended
 1. Check in multi stop trip that dates are sequential